We are searching for

 How Long Does a Car Warranty Last?

-Warranties are usually based on one of two factors:
+Warranties on cars are usually based on one of two factors:

 • Number of Years Since Purchase